DarbySmith/nodejs/README.md

 ### What is it
 - <strong style="color:red">runtime environment</strong> for exectuting JavaScript code
+    - runtime environment is a JS engine that executes the JS code
+        - no document object in node
+        - does have fs and http objects though (not in browser)
 - Node is NOT a programming language or a framework

 ### Uses